Deltares/fews-web-oc/docs/public/configuration/README.md

 **External url**

 When a `<url>` element is configured in the selected topology node, Web OC will open a new browser window (outside Web OC) for the url configured.
-NB This is only supported for toplogy nodes with _only_ the `<url>` element configured.
+NB This is only supported for topology nodes with _only_ the `<url>` element configured.

 **Embedded Browser**

-When a `<embedUrl>` element is configured in the selected topology node, Web OC will open a embedded browser window for the url configured.
+When a `<embedUrl>` element is configured in the selected topology node, Web OC will open an embedded browser window for the url configured.
 Please note that [Content Security Policy](https://deltares.github.io/fews-web-oc/deployments/#content-security-policy-csp-headers) have to be configured correctly to allow embedding.

 **DisplayGroup**